robvanderleek/create-issue-branch/README.md

  2. A developer that wants to work on this issue gives the ChatOps command `/cib` as a comment on the issue
  3. This app will create a new issue branch
-    (for the example issue this branch will be called `issue-15-Fix_nasty_bug`.)
-    By default the app notifies creation is completed with a comment on the issue.
-If the branch already exists no new branch will be created.
+    (for the example issue this branch will be called `issue-15-Fix_nasty_bug`) By default the app notifies creation is completed with a comment on the issue.

 # Configuration